This course enables you to gain both biological and geographical perspectives of the environment.

 A rich variety of terrestrial and aquatic environments and habitats (many available on site at our wonderful Newton Park campus!) are studied in day-long and residential field trips in the UK and further afield.
 Fieldwork is a very important aspect of the Environmental Science programme and is well supported.

 The course is flexible and you will design a programme of study to suit your interests and career aspirations.
 Along with flexibility is the opportunity to specialise in a particular area of environmental science; for example aquatic environments, environmental protection and conservation, or earth systems.
+Particularly exciting is the opportunity (new from 2014/15) to develop a science communication specialism within your award via our Science Publishing, Digital Imaging, and Plants and People modules at Levels 4 and 5, all of which have a coursework emphasis on presenting science topics to a non-specialist audience.
 Alternatively, you can maintain a broader interest in the subject; at Bath Spa the choice is yours.

 Throughout the course there is an emphasis on practical work: in our well equipped laboratories, on campus – with its rich variety of terrestrial and aquatic environments – and further afield in the UK and beyond (though we are mindful of our carbon footprint in selecting locations).